davidli731/Monopoly-Unity-Game/README.md

 # Monopoly Unity Game

 ## Overview
 A Monopoly simulation game for 2 players made in Unity C#.
-It uses the US board format and follows the rules of the original Monopoly rules.
+It uses the US board format and follows the rules of the original Monopoly game.

 ## Dev Installation
 * Unity (Developed using version 2020.3.22f1)